 The Peay Read is intended to help you open your mind to new ideas and to think critically about issues that face our society.
-Where Am I Wearing? by Kelsey Timmerman was selected for the Fall 2015 Peay Read because it presents rich themes for the reader’s consideration.
+Where Am I Eating? by Kelsey Timmerman was selected for the Fall 2016 Peay Read because it presents rich themes for the reader’s consideration.

 Experiencing Other Cultures

 Dreams of Success

 |Family and Community|

 Food and Health

 While this list of topics is not exhaustive, we would like you to keep these topics in mind as you are reading the book and to then explore them further by developing one of them into a creative response to the book.
 Your response can take the form of an essay, poem, screenplay, sculpture, video, photograph, choreography, musical composition, painting, drawing, or anything else you come up with!
 We want to see what your mind can create.

 1) Any written creative response (essay, poem, short story, etc.) should be in a format that is compatible with Microsoft (.doc, .docx).